-Meibomian gland dysfunction (MGD: Meibomian Gland Dysfunction) is a chronic, diffuse functional abnormality of the meibomian glands.
-The MGD Working Group in Japan (2010) defined it as “a condition in which the function of the meibomian glands is diffusely impaired due to various causes, accompanied by chronic discomfort”4).
-The “Clinical Practice Guidelines for Meibomian Gland Dysfunction” (Journal of the Japanese Ophthalmological Society, Vol. 127, No. 2), published in 2023, positioned MGD as the main cause of evaporative dry eye and provided evidence-based, comprehensive clinical guidance3).
+Meibomian gland dysfunction (MGD) is a chronic, diffuse abnormality of the meibomian glands.
+The Japanese MGD Working Group (2010) defined it as “a condition in which the function of the meibomian glands is diffusely impaired due to various causes, accompanied by chronic discomfort” 4).
+In recent years, MGD has been positioned as the main cause of evaporative dry eye, and clinical practice guidelines that comprehensively organize diagnosis, testing, and treatment have been published 3).

-Internationally, the International Workshop on Meibomian Gland Dysfunction (IWMGD 2011) defines MGD as “a chronic, diffuse abnormality of the meibomian glands, commonly characterized by terminal duct obstruction and/or qualitative or quantitative changes in glandular secretion”1), 10).
-TFOS DEWS III (2025) also identifies MGD as a major contributing factor to dry eye disease, and treatments such as warm compresses, eyelid hygiene, IPL (intense pulsed light), and low-level laser therapy are included in its management algorithm8).
-The Dry Eye Society of Japan has established the “Dry Eye Clinical Practice Guidelines” (2019), which emphasizes MGD as a cause of evaporative dry eye9).
+Internationally, the International Workshop on Meibomian Gland Dysfunction (IWMGD 2011) defines it as “a chronic, diffuse abnormality of the meibomian glands, commonly characterized by terminal duct obstruction and/or qualitative/quantitative changes in glandular secretion” 1), 10).
+In TFOS DEWS III (2025), MGD is positioned as a major contributor to dry eye, and device-based treatments such as warm compresses, eyelid hygiene, IPL, and low-level laser are incorporated into the management algorithm 8).
+In Japan, the Dry Eye Society has established the “Dry Eye Clinical Practice Guidelines” (2019), emphasizing MGD as a cause of evaporative dry eye9).

 Meibomian glands are a type of large sebaceous gland located within the tarsal plates of the eyelids.
-When observed with non-contact meibography, normal eyes have 25–30 meibomian glands in the upper eyelid and 15–20 in the lower eyelid5).
-Each gland has numerous acini branching from a central duct, and meibocytes (acinar epithelial cells) produce meibum through holocrine secretion.
-Meibum contains over 100 types of lipids (mainly wax esters, cholesterol esters, polar phospholipids, and sphingolipids) and over 90 types of proteins, forming the lipid layer—the outermost layer of the tear film—which prevents evaporation of the aqueous layer and lowers surface tension to maintain tear film spread1).
-Normal lipid layer thickness (LLT) is 60–100 nm, and it becomes thinner in MGD1).
+When observed with non-contact meibography, normal eyes have 25 to 30 glands in the upper eyelid and 15 to 20 in the lower eyelid 5).
+Each gland has numerous acini branching from a central duct, and the acinar epithelial cells (meibocytes) produce meibum via holocrine secretion.
+Meibum contains over 100 types of lipids (mainly wax esters, cholesterol esters, polar phospholipids, and sphingolipids) and more than 90 types of proteins, forming the lipid layer of the tear film’s outermost layer to prevent evaporation of the aqueous layer and reduce surface tension to maintain tear film spread 1).
+The lipid layer thickness (LLT) is normally 60 to 100 nm, and it becomes thinner in MGD 1).

-According to the Japanese Ophthalmological Society Guidelines 2023 BQ-4, which cites a population-based study in Japan (subjects aged 6–96 years), the age-specific prevalence of MGD is as follows3).
+In a Japanese population-based study (residents aged 6 to 96 years), the age-specific prevalence of MGD is as follows 3).

 Age group